introduction-to-python-2021-1/PythonFinalTask/CONTRIBUTING.md

    - [pre-commit][] to run the formatters and linters on every commit
    - [gitlint][] to check git commit messages
+   - [pre-commit hooks][] to run some out-of-the-box hooks for pre-commit

 **Congratulations!** You're now all set to begin development.